Consent to Medical Treatment

 - The physical location where the epinephrine auto-injector was administered;

 - The number of doses of epinephrine auto-injector administered;

 - The title of the person who administered the epinephrine auto-injector; and

 - Any other information required by the commissioner of education.

 Education Code 38.209

-A district that adopts a policy is responsible for training school personnel and school volunteers in the administration of an epinephrine auto-injector.
+A district that adopts an unassigned epinephrine auto-injector written policy is responsible for training school personnel and school volunteers in the recognizing of anaphylaxis signs and symptoms and administration of an unassigned epinephrine auto-injector.

-Training must be completed annually; provided in a formal training session or through online education; and include information on recognizing the signs and symptoms of anaphylaxis, administering an epinephrine auto-injector, implementing emergency procedures, if necessary, after administering an epinephrine auto-injector, and properly disposing of used or expired epinephrine auto-injectors.
+Training must include information on implementing emergency procedures, if necessary, after administering an epinephrine auto-injector, and properly disposing of used or expired epinephrine auto-injectors.
 A district shall maintain records on the required training.
+Education Code 38.210

 A physician or person who has been delegated prescriptive authority under Occupations Code Chapter 157 may prescribe epinephrine auto-injectors in the name of a school district in accordance with law.
 Education Code 38.211

 A school district shall obtain a prescription from an authorized health-care provider each year, to stock, possess, and maintain at least one unassigned adult epinephrine auto-injector pack (two doses) on each school campus.